canonical/launchpad-manual/docs/readme.rst

 you will be required to make the necessary changes to ensure your PR passes the relevant CI check.

-It is considered good practice to run the CI checks locally to catch any errors before submitting your PR and asking for a review.
-The commands you can use to run various CI checks locally include:
+It is considered good practice to run the checks locally to catch any errors before submitting your PR and asking for a review.
+The commands you can use to run checks locally include:

 - ``make spelling``: Catch spelling errors or unrecognized words
 - ``make linkcheck-discrete``: Identify broken or timing out links